What is a Doula?

 The Doula Alliance of Trinidad and Tobago (DATT) was formed in 2006 to promote, develop and support Doulas and the Doula profession.
 DATT promotes adherence to a Code of Ethics and Code of Practice and provides high quality support to clients as an effective means of improving maternal and child health.

 The Alliance is a comprehensive training and certifying body for Birth & Postpartum Doulas.
 The Doula Alliance of Trinidad & Tobago serves to teach, support and certify professionals who aim to inspire positive and sustainable social change with regard to pregnancy, birth and newborn care locally and beyond.
-Currently there are over 50 trained Doulas who have so far supported thousands of mothers and families and are actively working to improve the birth and postpartum experiences of the women of Trinidad and Tobago.
+Currently there are over 50 trained Doulas who have so far supported thousands of mothers and families.
+This includes Doulas who are available at Mt Hope Women’s Hospital.
+Doulas are actively working to improve the birth and postpartum experiences of the women of Trinidad and Tobago.

 CHOOSING A DOULA